1 |

 |

-spaces of baths or the underside of chairs become
+or the underside of chairs become immediate pieces of art, Kathy uses

-design process.
-‘I kept the idea of abstraction but felt I had
+casting as part of a design process.
+‘I kept the idea of abstraction

-to make more conscious aesthetic decisions,’ she explains.
+but felt I had to make more conscious aesthetic decisions,’ she

 Decisions such as pairing two seemingly incompatible

-architectural styles – the pure geometry of Modernism and
+architectural styles – the pure geometry of Modernism and the elaborate

-satisfyingly sculptural range of concrete planters.
-‘I love the
+range of concrete planters.
+‘I love the flat planes you find in

-when I became interested in the Baroque, I wanted to look
+Modernism and civil engineering, so when I became interested in the Baroque,

-at it in a new context by combining elements from the two
+I wanted to look at it in a new context by combining elements from the

-periods.’
 The result is a series of individually cast planters,

-whose boxy shapes and smooth surfaces are indented
+whose boxy shapes and smooth surfaces are indented with voluptuous baroque

-with voluptuous baroque curls and garlands inspired by
+curls and garlands inspired by eighteenth-century facades.

 Kathy cites London’s

-iconic Southbank Centre as a source
+iconic Southbank Centre as a source of inspiration for her recent Habitat

-Setsquares tiles and commissioned her to create a new line of tiles and
+spotted herstylish modernist Setsquares tiles and commissioned her to

-vases for their stores.
+create a new line of tiles and vases for their stores.

 ‘I see buildings as sculptures, so it’s very easy for me to